 PLATFORMS FOR INFLUENCER MARKETING

 The pandemic served as major fuel for TikTok’s new user growth.
 For context, it became the most downloaded non-game app worldwide during March 2020 with more than 115.2 million installs.
-There’s still a lot to learn with respect to TikTok adoption, but it is a great opportunity for brands to explore uncharted territory.
+There’s still a lot to learn with respect to TikTok influencer marketing, but it is a great opportunity for brands to explore uncharted territory.

 CONTENT FORMATS & FEATURES